Introduction

 7. Reinvest Dividends and Interest: If you receive dividends or interest from your investments, consider reinvesting them to further grow your charitable funds.
 Reinvesting can compound your returns and increase the amount available for giving.

 8. Monitor and Adjust Your Investments: Regularly review your investment portfolio to ensure it aligns with your philanthropic goals.
-Make adjustments as needed based on changes in the market, your financial situation, or your giving objectives.
+Make adjustments as needed based on changes in the market, your financial situation due to divorce or separation agreements, and your given objectives.

 9. Seek Professional Advice: “Consult with a financial advisor to develop an investment strategy tailored to your philanthropic goals.
 A professional can provide valuable insights and help you navigate the complexities of investing for charity.” – Daniel Foley, Co-founder at Assertive Media